What they do

 Education and training

-You can also complete a traineeship, known as the Maritime Operations (Coxswain Grade 1 Near Coastal).
-This traineeship takes six months to complete and is available as a school-based traineeship.
+You can also undertake a traineeship in maritime operations - coxswain.
+The traineeship usually takes six months to complete, and is available as a school-based traineeship.

 Apprenticeships and traineeships

 As an apprentice or trainee, you enter into a formal training contract with an employer, enabling you to complete training towards a nationally recognised qualification.
 You spend time working and learning practical skills on the job and you spend some time undertaking structured training with a registered training provider.

 You can do an apprenticeship or traineeship if you are a school-leaver, re-entering the workforce or as an adult or mature-aged person wishing to change careers.
 You can even begin your apprenticeship or traineeship while you're still at school.